Last updated: 01 August 2018

 We will collect your views and opinions about the subject we are researching.
 We never sell, promote or market any products and services provided by our clients.

 We will also ask you for personal information about yourself (for example; your gender, age and postcode, ethnic background or origin, religious or philosophical beliefs, health, trade union membership, political beliefs, sex life or sexual orientation).
 Usually, you don’t have to answer any question we ask if you don’t want to.
 However, for some research projects we need an answer to some questions to be able to include your views in the research.
-If this is the case we will let you know at the start, so you can decide if you want to answer and take part or not.
+If this case we will let you know at the start, so you can decide if you want to answer and take part or not.

 If we ask you to give us your name and contact details, we will always explain what they will be used for at the time we collect them and obtain your permission to use them for that purpose.
 We’ll also ensure they are only used for that purpose.

 The main reasons we would ask for your name and contact details are as follows;

 - To record your consent to take part in the research

 - For quality control purposes so we can check the work of our interviewers